torvalds/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 Since this reserved memory area is used only after the system crash, there is no point in blocking this significant chunk of memory from production kernel.
-Hence, the implementation uses the Linux kernel's Contiguous Memory Allocator (CMA) for memory reservation if CMA is configured for kernel.
+Hence, the implementation uses the GNU/Linux kernel's Contiguous Memory Allocator (CMA) for memory reservation if CMA is configured for kernel.
 With CMA reservation this memory will be available for applications to use it, while kernel is prevented from